 Currently she is a member of the National Youth Advisory Committee for Mood Disorders Canada, volunteers in several research labs, and is working as a psychiatric researcher at the Abbie Lane hospital.
 As a person with lived experience Ruth is passionate about mental health and recovery and is excited to contribute to the Eating Disorders Nova Scotia board.

-Tyler Simmonds is an Award Winning, Canadian Film Director and Keynote Speaker on mental health and mindfulness.
+Tyler Simmonds (he/him) is an Award Winning, Canadian Film Director and Keynote Speaker on mental health and mindfulness.
 Tyler has spoken at many notable events such as TEDx and We Day.
 His is clearly a message that resonates with many.
-In 2016, the Huffington Post named him one of the “10 Inspirational people under 30 you should be following on Twitter.”.
+In 2016, the Huffington Post named him one of the “10 Inspirational people under 30 you should be following on Twitter.”
 Within the film world, Tyler continues to use his storytelling abilities to create impactful and engaging films that in his words are “Made to touch your soul.”

 Our Advisory Board is Dr. Marriam Abou-El-Haj and Dr. Hali Bauld.